 And don’t forget properly doing your business taxes – that will always save you money.

 The reason the beginning is the best place to start is this.
 The very first step in establishing and building business credit is ensuring your business is fundable.
 A big part of this is how your business is set up.
 However, it’s never too late.
-After your business is set up to be fundable, you have to get initial accounts reporting positive payment history.
+The, after your business is set up to be fundable, you have to get initial accounts reporting positive payment history.
 It’s hard, because most vendors want to see good credit before they extend credit.
 Also, only about 7% of companies that offer credit to businesses actually report.
 The key is to know which account to apply for initially that will both extend credit before you have credit and report to your business credit profile.
 You have to do things in the right order, and that is where a lot of business owners get tripped up when it comes to building business credit.

 So there are many steps to starting a business.
-It is important to start on a firm foundation.
+First, it is important to start on a firm foundation.
 Then, when the twists and turns come, you can be safely secured in your seat.
 That means ensuring you have a name and EIN, and all the licenses and registrations necessary at each level of government.
 Also, make sure that you are legally incorporated.